Do you need a bit more romance in your marriage? How about strategic romance?

 “There is a common worry among engaged couples that romance will fade months and years into their marriage.
 Pre-married couples don’t want the attraction and anticipation they feel today to fade into complacency and coldness tomorrow.
-They want to know how to avert what they believe is an inevitable romantic shortfall in the years to come.”
-(Jim Mueller) This is where strategic romance comes in.
+They want to know how to avert this in the years to come.”
+(Jim Mueller)

-Actually, none of us want our marriages to “fade into complacency and coldness.”
+But in reality, none of us want our marriages to “fade into complacency and coldness.”
 That’s true whether we’re entering into marriage, or we have been married for a LONG time!
+We’re still working on this “romance thing” in our marriage.
+Steve and I realized this a long time ago.
+It isn’t a “once and one” situation.

 Strategic Romance Within Marriage

 Well, it certainly isn’t by letting romance take its own course after we say, “I do” in the marriage ceremony.
 Life has a way of separating us from each other.
 This happens even if we never thought it could happen to us.
 We can have the most romantic beginning to our lives together that anyone could ever imagine.
 But unless we put intentionality into making sure the romance doesn’t “fade” or crash, the downhill slide of becoming emotionally apart from each other is inevitable.
 It’s just the natural course of life.

 Dennis Rainey talks about this in his book, Staying Close: Stopping the Natural Drift Toward Isolation in Marriage.
 He writes about the “the drift of isolation” that happens emotionally between those who are married.

 Concerning Strategic Romance He Writes: